Exact Recovery of Sparse Signals via Orthogonal Matching Pursuit: How Many Iterations Do We Need?: Introduction

-The OMP algorithm has long been considered as a heuristic algorithm hard to be analyzed.
-Recently, however, many efforts have been made to discover conditions of OMP ensuring the exact recovery of sparse signals \cite{davenport2010analysis,liu2012orthogonal,wang2012Recovery,mo2012remarks}.
-In these analyses, a condition so called the restricted isometry property (RIP) has been employed.
-A measurement matrix $\mathbf{\Phi}$ is said to satisfy the RIP of order $K$ if there exists a constant $\delta (\mathbf{\Phi})$ such that \cite{candes2005decoding}
+Over the years, the OMP algorithm has long been considered as a heuristic algorithm hard to be analyzed.
+Recently, however, much research has been devoted to discovering the condition of OMP ensuring exact recovery of sparse signals.
+In one direction, studies to identify the recovery condition using probabilistic analyses have been proposed.
+Tropp and Gilbert showed that when the measurement matrix $\mathbf{\Phi}$ is generated \text{i.i.d.} at random, and the measurement size is on the order of $K \log n$, OMP ensures the accurate recovery of every fixed $K$-sparse signal with overwhelming probability~\cite{tropp2007signal}.
+Another line of work is to characterize exact recovery conditions of OMP using properties of measurement matrices, such as the mutual incoherence property (MIP)~ and the restricted isometry property (RIP)~\cite{candes2005decoding}.
+A measurement matrix $\mathbf{\Phi}$ is said to satisfy the RIP of order $K$ if there exists a constant $\delta (\mathbf{\Phi}) \in (0, 1)$ such that